 This jeweler learned her meticulous lapidary skills from her mother, who has encouraged her to push herself to create her own style and designs.
 Dee has an innate sense for combining highly polished stones of gaspeite, turquoise, sugilite and coral to achieve a uniquely Navajo style of cluster work reminiscent of jewelry traded along ancient Silk Road trade routes.

-Dee plays an important role in her family of jewelers, encouraging new elements of designs, use of particular, highly-polished stones and showcasing her family’s work in digital media.
-Her jewelry has recently been showcased in the April 2016 fashion spread Prairie Pastels, by Holly Henderson, in the magazine Cowboys and Indians.
+Dee plays an important role in her family of jewelers and silversmiths, encouraging new elements of designs,and creative use of particular, high quality stones.
+Her jewelry has been showcased in the magazine Cowboys and Indians.